If you don't find the answer to your questions here or on the page

 You'll probably fly into Albuquerque.
 Sandia Shuttle Express provides transportation to Santa Fe.
 Door to door, the ride takes about an hour and a half.
 Reserve a seat online at least 24 hours in advance.

 You can also land at the Albuquerque airport, take a shuttle to the train station, and then ride the Railrunner Express to Santa Fe (the last stop on the line).
 Details are on the New Mexico Railrunner Website.
-From the Santa Fe Depot there is a free shuttle to downtown.
+From the Santa Fe Depot there is a free shuttle to downtown (you are just blocks away).
 The driver should be able to give directions to the hotel.

-American Airlines has recently begun daily flights from Los Angeles and Dallas directly into Santa Fe's small, wonderfully retro airport.
-Roadrunner Shuttle meets each flight and offers service to all local hotels.
+American Airlines has daily flights from Phoenix and Dallas directly into Santa Fe's small, wonderfully retro airport.
+United flies via Denver.
+Roadrunner Shuttle meets each flight (you'll probably notice the driver calling out in the lobby) and offers service to all local hotels.

 If you are driving, please see the advice on the hotel's web site.

 Which meals are included?

 The hotel's lodging price includes breakfast and lunch.
 We will provide a buffet supper for the reception on opening night and a picnic lunch during the trip to the Santa Fe Institute.
 The group dinner on Thursday evening at a local restaurant gets good reviews, and the highpoint of the week (culinarily speaking) is the barbecue on the final night.

 For dinner on other nights, the Plaza area is filled with excellent restaurants in all price categories, ranging from the funky Plaza Diner to the elegant Santacafe.
 These outings offer a great chance to get to know your fellow students.